 Gihad and Charisse built a beautiful life together, with Gihad being the primary breadwinner and the “glue” that bonded the family together.
-They thrived, living in a gorgeous home in Ocean Ranch for more than 20 years.
 With his unexpected passing, finances quickly became an issue.
 Then, Charisse, who’d been working in the telecommunications field, lost her job at the beginning of the pandemic further adding to the family’s economic uncertainty.
 (Groseclose, R.S., 2020, October, The Faces Behind Bright Bread Co., Wrangler Living Magazine)

 How it's going...

 With their finances in question, the family rallied together around the kitchen table one night and asked each other - what are we good at?
 What can we do?
 Baking was simply the only answer.
 They were going to need to make bread to raise dough.